metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_tenant_v1beta2_manifest.md

 Optional:

 - `allow_wildcard_hostnames` (Boolean) Toggles the ability for Ingress resources created in a Tenant to have a hostname wildcard.
-- `allowed_classes` (Attributes) Specifies the allowed IngressClasses assigned to the Tenant.
-Capsule assures that all Ingress resources created in the Tenant can use only one of the allowed IngressClasses.
-A default value can be specified, and all the Ingress resources created will inherit the declared class.
-Optional. (see [below for nested schema](#nestedatt--spec--ingress_options--allowed_classes))
+- `allowed_classes` (Attributes) Specifies the allowed IngressClasses assigned to the Tenant.Capsule assures that all Ingress resources created in the Tenant can use only one of the allowed IngressClasses.A default value can be specified, and all the Ingress resources created will inherit the declared class.Optional. (see [below for nested schema](#nestedatt--spec--ingress_options--allowed_classes))
 - `allowed_hostnames` (Attributes) Specifies the allowed hostnames in Ingresses for the given Tenant.
 Capsule assures that all Ingress resources created in the Tenant can use only one of the allowed hostnames.
 Optional. (see [below for nested schema](#nestedatt--spec--ingress_options--allowed_hostnames))
-- `hostname_collision_scope` (String) Defines the scope of hostname collision check performed when Tenant Owners create Ingress with allowed hostnames.  - Cluster: disallow the creation of an Ingress if the pair hostname and path is already used across the Namespaces managed by Capsule.  - Tenant: disallow the creation of an Ingress if the pair hostname and path is already used across the Namespaces of the Tenant.  - Namespace: disallow the creation of an Ingress if the pair hostname and path is already used in the Ingress Namespace.
-Optional.
+- `hostname_collision_scope` (String) Defines the scope of hostname collision check performed when Tenant Owners create Ingress with allowed hostnames.- Cluster: disallow the creation of an Ingress if the pair hostname and path is already used across the Namespaces managed by Capsule.- Tenant: disallow the creation of an Ingress if the pair hostname and path is already used across the Namespaces of the Tenant.- Namespace: disallow the creation of an Ingress if the pair hostname and path is already used in the Ingress Namespace.Optional.

 <a id="nestedatt--spec--ingress_options--allowed_classes"></a>
 ### Nested Schema for `spec.ingress_options.allowed_classes`